 The East London Governing Board is:

-Graham Clifford – Head, Willow Brook
+Graham Clifford – Head, Lammas

 Sharon is a Medical Secretary within the NHS working for CNWL (Central North West London) in central London.
 She has been a Governor for many years, starting off as a Parent Governor and is now a Community Governor.
 As a Mother and Grandmother, Sharon is very passionate about education including Special Education Needs, where she herself has had personal experience.
 Having had children attend Riverley, Sharon has been able to watch the proud traditions and wide horizons grow from strength to strength.
 In her spare time, Sharon is a volunteer for many local community groups.
 She is also a good listener and a keen problem solver.
 Sharon loves listening and dancing to music.